A note on the $(\infty,n)$-category of cobordisms: Symmetric monoidal structures

-The Stabilization Hypothesis, first formulated in \cite{BaezDolan}, states that an $n$-category which is monoidal of a sufficiently high degree cannot be made ``more monoidal'', and thus it makes sense to call it symmetric monoidal.
-For Tamasani's weak $n$-categories, a proof was given by Simpson in \cite{SimpsonStabilization}; for $n$-categories which are $(\infty,1)$-categories a proof follows from Lurie's proof of Dunn's additivity in \cite{LurieHA}.
-For $(\infty,n)$-categories, we cannot expect stabilization: there are $k$-monoidal $(\infty,0)$-categories, which is an $(\infty, n)$-category with one object, one morphisms, etc.~up to one $(n-1)$-morphism, so, an $E_k$-algebra (in $\Space$), which is not $(k+1)$-monoidal, since it is not an $E_{k+1}$-algebra.
-However, this motivates the following definition: \begin{defn} A {\em symmetric monoidal structure} on a complete $n$-fold Segal space $X$ is a tower of monoidal $i$-hybrid $(n+i)$-fold Segal spaces $X^{(i+1)}$ for $i\geq0$ such that if we set $X=X^{(0)}$, for every $i\geq0$,
+The Stabilization Hypothesis, first formulated in \cite{BaezDolan}, states that an $n$-category which is monoidal of a sufficiently high degree cannot be made ``more monoidal'' and moreover is symmetric monoidal.
+For Tamasani's weak $n$-categories, a proof was given by Simpson in \cite{SimpsonStabilization}; for general $n$-categories a proof follows from Lurie's proof of Dunn's additivity in \cite{LurieHA}, see \cite{GepnerHaugseng} for details.

+For $(\infty,n)$-categories, we cannot expect stabilization: for instance, $k$-monoidal $(\infty,0)$-categories are $(\infty, k)$-categories with one object, one morphism, etc.~up to one $(n-1)$-morphism, which, in turn, are $E_k$-algebras (in $\Space$).
+Note that since there are $E_k$-algebras which are not $E_{k+1}$-algebras, there are $k$-monoidal $(\infty,0)$-categories which are not $(k+1)$-monoidal.
+However, this motivates the following definition: \begin{defn} A {\em symmetric monoidal structure} on a complete $n$-fold Segal space $X$ is a tower of monoidal $i$-hybrid $(n+i)$-fold Segal spaces $X^{(i+1)}$ for $i>0$ such that if we set $X^{(0)}=X$, we have that for every $i\geq0$,

 \end{defn}